mrgoodsire/AgeofAshes/Session_Notes.md

 Everyone except Gus sneaks up on a fringe Goblin to take out.
 Gus summons a spooky ungerground boi.
 Asemar climbs the tree and Flurries him.
 Combat!

 All of the watch gets involved.
 We knock most of them out.
 An Orc and two Goblins flee.
-One dies of acid.
+One Orc dies of acid.
+One Goblin dies of arrow, both by Hal.
 RIP.

-We tie all of them up in the cabin and heal ourselves.

 #### Combat Loot

 - 4 x studded leathers
 - 42 SP
-- Leather armor
+- +1 Leather armor - Mo'
-- Rapier
+- +1 Striking Rapier - Fable
 - Composite shortbow
 - Key

+### Cabin

+We tie all of them up in the cabin and heal ourselves.

  Fable finds a lockbox under the bed.
 She opens it with the key we found.

 #### Lockbox Loot

 - 4 x Lesser healing potions
-- Torch
+- Everburning Torch
 - Handwritten Note - Mo'
 - 600 SP - Gus